 The prettiest, shiniest, smoothest-looking photos of cattle owe a great deal to proper lighting.
 Early morning or late afternoon sunlight provides a good look at your subject matter.

 There's no excuse for shadows obscuring people's view of the cattle in your photos.
 Make your cattle get out from under the tree and into the sunlight.
 (Sure it's hot, but who's working for whom?)
 Even on a bright, sunny day shadows will obscure visual detail and make your subject matter hard to see.

-Don't Be A Film-Miser
+Don't Be A Card-Miser

 Don't Be Bashful

 Get close to your cattle.
 Don't shoot at them from so far away that you need a magnifying glass to identify the subject.
 Get close enough that the animal just about fills up your camera's entire field of vision whether normal optics or telephoto.
 You will have consistently better results with an average telephoto (zoom) lens.
 This will allow you to stand 20-60 feet away and still get a full-frame shot.